 In marketing RISA-2D, Bruce went door-to-door to structural design firms all over southern California.
 He personally visited well over 100 firms in Los Angeles, Orange County and San Diego, demonstrating RISA-2D at each office.
 The software proved to be a success.

 Almost immediately, RISA-2D clients began suggesting that Bruce develop a three-dimensional program that matched the intuitiveness of RISA-2D.
 In 1990, he began development of RISA-3D, a more sophisticated three-dimensional program.
 RISA-3D was released in 1993 and RISA began to grow quickly.
-RISA begin hiring other engineers and started adding additional products such as RISAFloor, RISAFoundation and RISAConnection while continuing to expand and improve RISA-3D.
+RISA began hiring other engineers and started adding additional products such as RISAFloor, RISAFoundation and RISAConnection while continuing to expand and improve RISA-3D.

 Today RISA-3D is the most widely used structural analysis and design software in the United States and it has been for more than ten years.
 RISA products are used by thousands of firms in the US and abroad to design buildings, tunnels, roller coasters, petrochemical facilities, soccer stadiums, airports and everything in between.

-In 2017, Bruce Bates retired and RISA became part of the Nemetschek Group, joining other companies including SCIA, Bluebeam and SDS/2.
+In 2017, Bruce Bates retired and RISA became part of the Nemetschek Group, joining other leading companies including SCIA, Bluebeam and SDS/2.
 Nemetschek is keenly focused on end-to-end engineering solutions, from analysis and design through modeling, to detailing and fabrication.
 Nemetschek, through its umbrella of best-of-class brands, covers the entire life cycle of buildings – from designing and visualization all the way to the construction process and building management.

 To learn more about the Nemetschek Group, visit their website.